30028510/Assignment/README.md

 Assignment of COMP.6210

 Guidelines:
-Download all Files
+   1. Download all Files,
-Import database.sql into new created Database
+   2. Import database.sql into new created Database,
-Change Username, Password, Database name in connection.php Run the Files
+   3. Change Username, Password, Database name in connection.php,
+   4. Run the Files

 Features:
-Insert Form
+  1. Insert Form,
-Select all data of table by use query
+  2. Select all data of table by use query,
-Search data form table
+  3. Search data form table,
-Pagination use for fetch all records on single page
+  4. Pagination use for fetch all records on single page